A Visual Guide to the Hierarchical Navigable Small World Algorithm

 This method is significantly faster than a standard linear search in a linked list.
 The Hierarchical Navigable Small World (HNSW) algorithm applies a similar concept to gain performance improvements during search and insertion, but using a graph instead of a linked list.

 Navigable Small World (NSW) provides a method for constructing and traversing a graph that facilitates fast approximate nearest neighbor search.
-A greedy search of this graph has a polylogarithmic time complexity of O(logᵏn), which can be faster than the linear time complexity of a naive KNN search.
+A greedy search of this graph has a polylogarithmic time complexity of O(logᵏn)

 The NSW graph employs a strategy known as greedy routing during search and insertion.
 The search process in NSW commences by selecting an entry point.